Spoilers For ‘The Young And The Restless’: Why Kyle Had To Marry Summer

 — Young and Restless (@YandR_CBS) March 15, 2019

 For the first time, Kyle is flying by the seat of his pants instead of planning everything out meticulously.
 He’s hurt seeing Lola fighting for her life, and he only wants her to survive and be happy.
-When Summer offered up that chance as long as Kyle married her, he jumped at the opportunity to save Lola’s life, but he has no idea what comes next.
+When Summer offered up that chance, as long as Kyle married her, he jumped at the opportunity to save Lola’s life, but he has no idea what comes next.

-Mealor said, “So, Kyle and Summer have always loved each other, but it may not be by everyone’s definition of the word.
+“So, Kyle and Summer have always loved each other, but it may not be by everyone’s definition of the word.
 This isn’t the worst-case scenario.
 They’ll find a way to make this work.
-He’s thinking I need to do this now [marry Summer], and I’ll figure out figure out whatever comes next, but right now this is what I need to do.”
+He’s thinking I need to do this now [marry Summer], and I’ll figure out figure out whatever comes next, but right now this is what I need to do,” Mealor said.

 While being with Summer makes perfect sense, that doesn’t mean that Summer and Kyle are soulmates.
 Lola challenges Kyle to be a better human and examine some of the ways he lives his life.
 They’re opposites, and it’s been great for Kyle.
 Of course, Lola has been absolutely scared of her lack of control where Kyle is concerned, which caused them some issues, but she genuinely seems ready to make things work.